The best laid plans

 Be S.M.A.R.T. about your goals

 Make goals that are Specific, Measurable, Achievable, Relevant and Timely.
 Go for a goal like ‘have a maximum of one sugary drink per week’ rather than ‘don’t have too many sugary drinks.’
 S.M.A.R.T. goals give you a plan of action, a time frame for completion, and give you something to check your progress against.
-Check out the LiveLighter factsheet on goal setting for more tips.
+Check out the LiveLighter factsheet on goal setting for more tips and a worksheet to help you lay it all out.

 Write it down

-Writing your goals on paper and putting them in a prominent spot can help keep you on track after the first wave of enthusiasm has disappeared.
+Writing your goals on paper and putting them in a prominent spot (or setting it as a regular reminder in your phone) can help keep you on track after the first wave of enthusiasm has disappeared.
 Better still, also jot down the reason you decided to make the goal.
-Whether you want to run a marathon or just have more energy to run around with the kids it’s good to keep in mind your motivations for change when the going gets tough.
+Whether you want to run a marathon or just have more energy to run around with the kids, it’s good to keep in mind your motivations for change when the going gets tough.

-It’s 5:30am and the alarm goes off.
-You set yourself the goal last week to go swimming before work each day but your motivation is beginning to wane.
-Then you remember that you and your friend have decided to do this together, and you know that you can’t let them down by not showing up.
-Making an exercise or healthy eating goal with a friend keeps you accountable to someone which can make it easier to stay on track for the long term.
+You've just got home from work and feel yourself moving in autopilot towards the couch.
+You set yourself the goal last week to go for a walk after work each day but your motivation is beginning to wane.
+Then you remember that you and your friend decided to do this together, and you can't let them down by not showing up.
+Making an exercise or healthy eating goal with a friend means you're more likely to stick to your commitment and stay on track.

 Change your environment